State of Technology - California Industry Forum 2026 Banner

 Mike Marshall, Agency Information Officer, California Environmental Protection Agency (CalEPA)

-Brian Wong, Agency Information Officer & Deputy Secretary, California Department of Labor and Workforce
+Brian Wong, Agency Information Officer & Deputy Secretary, California Labor and Workforce Development Agency (LWDA)

 3:45 pm Pacific